Gromov-Witten invariants in complex and Morava-local $K$-theories: Quantum generalised cohomology

-\begin{proof} As we vary $\omega$ from $\omega_0$ to $\omega_1$ with $J$ fixed, since all forms are assumed to tame the same $J$, the associated filtrations at the end-points are both specialisations of a single more refined filtration, to which one can apply the corrected virtual class algorithm.
-More concretely, if there are classes $\beta_0$ and $\beta_1$ for which the ordering by area changes, $\omega_0(\beta_0) < \omega_0(\beta_1)$ but $\omega_1(\beta_0) > \omega_1(\beta_1)$, then since we work with fixed $J$ we immediately see that the divisors of broken $J$-curves $D_{\beta_0}$ and $D_{\beta_1}$ in the space of curves in class $\beta$ are disjoint.
-This reduces us to the case covered by Lemma \ref{lem:resolve_partial}. \end{proof}
+\begin{proof} By deforming a path $(\omega_t, J_t)$ of compatible pairs into a concatenation of short segments which are constant in one or the other variable, it is sufficient to show invariance under small deformation of $\omega$ for fixed $J$, since the case of varying $J$ is already covered in Lemma \ref{lem:invariance_change_J}.
+As we vary $\omega$ from $\omega_0$ to $\omega_1$ with $J$ fixed, if there are classes $\beta_0$ and $\beta_1$ for which the ordering by area changes, $\omega_0(\beta_0) < \omega_0(\beta_1)$ but $\omega_1(\beta_0) > \omega_1(\beta_1)$, then since we work with fixed $J$ we immediately see that the divisors of broken $J$-curves $D_{\beta_0}$ and $D_{\beta_1}$ in the space of curves in class $\beta$ are disjoint.
+This reduces us to the case covered by Lemma \ref{lem:resolve_partial}. \end{proof} The above result implies, for example, the invariance of the quantum product under deformations of symplectic forms which tame a given almost complex structure, yielding an invariant of complex manifolds which admit a K\"ahler structure that is independent of the K\"ahler class.

 \begin{Example} Take $\bE = KU$.
 The symplectic small quantum product $\star$ on $K(X)$ is defined by

 where

 where $D\scrT^m$ is the codimension $m$ locus in $\ccMbar_{0,3}(d)$ of curves with a length $m$ rational tail at the output marked point.
 The group $\pi_0\Symp(X)$ acts on $QK^*(X)$ by ring automorphisms; this action was not previously known even in the case of $X$ being smooth algebraic. \end{Example}